Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Dec 06, 2019

 I've been doing this for over twenty-five years.
-I've had a lot of clients come to me and tell me that the police are lying about some aspect of their criminal case — either as part of the investigation or, most of the time, clients are claiming that the lies are related to a statement that the client allegedly gave to the police.
+I've had numerous clients come to me and claim that the police are lying about some aspect of their criminal case, either as part of the investigation or, more often, that the lies are related to a statement the client allegedly made to the police.

-That's usually the most powerful evidence in the case because jurors ask themselves, why would somebody give a statement admitting guilt or make it look like they're guilty if they weren't guilty?
-It just doesn't make any plausible sense unless the fact that they are guilty.
+That's usually the most powerful evidence in the case because jurors ask themselves, ' Why would somebody give a statement admitting guilt or make it look like they're guilty if they weren't guilty? ' It just doesn't make any plausible sense unless the fact that they are guilty.
 So, that's usually the most powerful evidence that the police have in any given criminal case.

 Testify at Jury Trial

 So, you have to bear that in mind in order to try to get around that statement if that's what you choose to do.
-If you want to fight your case, you're going to actually have to testify at a potential jury trial, explain to the jury that you didn't make that statement, and explain your version of events.
-This process can be complex and it's important to have a legal professional guide you through it.
+If you want to fight your case, you're actually going to have to testify at a potential jury trial, explain to the jury that you didn't make that statement, and explain your version of events.
+This process can be complex, and it's important to have a legal professional guide you through it.

 One powerful way to challenge the police when they're lying, for instance, claiming that you gave a statement that you did not give, is to demand evidence.
-Ask the police, do you have the statement recorded.
-Let's see the recordings.
+Ask the police, 'Do you have the statement recorded? ' Let's see the recordings.
 Do you have a videotape?
 Let's see the videotape.
-Because if you don't have that, then how are we supposed to believe that the person made that statement.
-You guys in the LAPD now have bodycams.
+Because if you don't have that, then how are we supposed to believe that the person made that statement?
+You guys in the LAPD now have body cams.
 Why isn't it on the bodycam?
 That's certainly one way to attack the police when they lie.

 What To Do If Police Lie Regarding Your Criminal Case

-Because if you don't have that, then how are we supposed to believe that the person made that statement.
-You guys in the LAPD now have bodycams.
+Because if you don't have that, then how are we supposed to believe that the person made that statement?
+You guys in the LAPD now have body cams.
 Why isn't it on the bodycam?
 That's certainly one way to attack the police when they lie.

 Also, another way to attack them is by other surrounding circumstances.
 The police claim they see a certain thing or somebody says a certain thing, and then you look at the circumstances surrounding that scenario, and they don't add up.
-Then you have obviously point that out to the judge or a jury and say, the police are claiming this, this, and this happened, but if these certain things happened, how come there's no other evidence to support that?
+Then you have obviously point that out to the judge or a jury and say, ' The police are claiming this, this, and this happened, but if these certain things happened, how come there's no other evidence to support that? '

 It's unfortunate because the police will claim that they see somebody commit a moving violation, and that's how they justify stopping the person.
 The person says, "No, that's not true.
 I didn't do that," and the police say, "Yes, they did do that."